aldalinde/PyTorch_Course_Project/README.md

 # PyTorch_Course_Project
 Hand gesture recognition model trained on a database of infrared images acquired by the Leap Motion sensor.

 **The training images are LEAP Motion Sensor infrared captures.
-Such photoes can't be made by a standard mobile camera As we can see the model works quite well on test dataset (99.8% accuracy), so it should be used for the corresponding task of classifying infrared motion sensor's output**
+Such photos can't be made by a standard mobile camera.
+As we can see the model works quite well on test dataset (99.8% accuracy), so it should be used for the corresponding task of classifying infrared motion sensor's output**